JulianGro/vircadia/tools/qt-builder/README.md

 cd ../qtwebchannel
 make -j4 install
 ```
+If one of the make commands fails, running it a second time sometimes clears the issue.

 #### Fixing
 1. The *.prl* files have an absolute path that needs to be removed (see http://www.linuxfromscratch.org/blfs/view/stable-systemd/x/qtwebengine.html)